 - give a presentation on one of the topics discussed in this module

-- speak about work and life in a German speaking country (reported speech and subjunctive I)
+- to speak about work and life in a German speaking country (indirect speech and subjunctive I)

 -contrast basic business etiquette in Germany with that in other countries.